Louisville police officer involved in Breonna Taylor case says shooting had 'nothing to do with race' - KESQ

 Sgt.
 Jonathan Mattingly, a Louisville police officer who was one of the officers involved in the March raid where Breonna Taylor was killed, says the shooting had “nothing to do with race.”

 “This is not relatable to George Floyd.
-This is nothing like that,” Mattingly said, speaking out for the first time in an interview with ABC News and the Louisville Courier Journal.
+This is nothing like that,” Mattingly said, speaking out for the first time in an interview with ABC News and the the Courier Journal newspaper in Louisville.

 “It’s not Ahmaud Arbery.
 It’s nothing like it.
 These are two totally different types of incidences,” Mattingly said.

-Mattingly and two other officers broke down the door to Taylor’s apartment while executing a late-night, “no-knock” warrant in a narcotics investigation on March 13.
-Mattingly was shot by Taylor’s boyfriend, and then police opened fire, killing Taylor.
-Her death prompted demonstrations in Louisville for over 100 days.
+Mattingly and other officers broke down the door to Taylor’s apartment while executing a late-night warrant in a narcotics investigation on March 13.
+Though the warrant allowed officers to enter her home without knocking, the officers knocked because they thought Taylor was home alone, authorities said.

+Mattingly was shot during the raid, and officers opened fire, killing Taylor.
+Her death prompted demonstrations in Louisville for more than 100 days, as well as a national outcry that dovetailed with anger over Floyd’s death in Minneapolis.

+Taylor also became an important component of the #SayHerName movement demanding racial justice in the police killings of Black women.
+She’s also appeared on national magazine covers, such as Vanity Fair and O, The Oprah Magazine.

 Mattingly said protests and public anger surrounding the Taylor case could have been avoided if the Louisville mayor and police officials corrected misinformation sooner.

-None of the three officers at Taylor’s residence that night have been charged in Taylor’s death.
-A grand jury last month indicted one of them on three counts of wanton endangerment for shots fired entering a neighboring apartment with three people inside.
-The officer has pleaded not guilty.
+None of the officers at Taylor’s residence that night have been charged in Taylor’s death.
+A grand jury indicted one detective on three counts of wanton endangerment, and is accused of blindly firing gunshots that entered a neighboring apartment with three people inside.
+The detective has pleaded not guilty.

-Kentucky Attorney General Daniel Cameron has faced criticism for not seeking charges in Taylor’s death.
-He has said he asked the grand jury for an indictment on charges he thought could be proven in court.
+Kentucky Attorney General Daniel Cameron has faced criticism for not seeking stiffer charges in Taylor’s death.
+He has said he asked the grand jury for an indictment on charges he thought could be proved in court.

-Mattingly dismissed assertions by some that there was a racial motivation behind the actions of the three officers who fired their weapons during an apparent drug raid at Taylor’s apartment.
+Mattingly dismissed assertions by some that there was a racial motivation behind the actions of the three officers who fired their weapons during the raid at Taylor’s apartment.

-“It’s not a race thing like people wanna try to make it to be.
+“It’s not a race thing like people want to try to make it to be.
 It’s not.
-This is a point where we were doing our job, we gave too much time when we go in, I get shot, we returned fire,” Mattingly said in the interview.
+This is a point where we were doing our job.
+We gave too much time when we go in, I get shot, we returned fire,” Mattingly said in the interview.

 “This is not us going, hunting somebody down.
 This is not kneeling on a neck.
 It’s nothing like that.” he added.